Stairs Installation and Refinishing

 We install stairs as well, we have in our employ one of the finest trim carpenters you have ever seen; rightly named our stair god.
-Check out some of his work to the right.
+Check out some of his work at the bottom of the page.
 Along with building stair systems we also do trim work, as with most hardwood flooring companies they're limited to just putting in typical stair treads.

 Newel Posts, Balusters & Hand Rails